Skip to main content

 Key Components

-• Lessons database: a searchable repository of lessons learned, tagged by theme, country, sector, and programme type
+• Lessons database: a searchable repository of lessons learned, tagged by theme, country, sector, and program type

 • Capture protocols: standardised formats for documenting lessons (what happened, why, what would be done differently, who should know)